Baruch Computing and Technology Center (BCTC)

 - When was the last time you checked for anti-virus updates (or is it set to do updates automatically)?

-- Do you plan on accessing Non-Public University Information as defined below?
+- Do you plan on accessing "Confidential" information as defined by the CUNY Data Classification Policy?
 If yes, please describe the information and your intended use.

 - The e-mail must be cc’d to the user's department chair or administrative unit director.